 With literally thousands of people ready to let loose in the warm sun, the booze flows like water.
 It’s not an accident that a cruise ship can easily have a dozen bars… and several other restaurants to grab a drink.

-But that doesn’t mean the cruise lines are only after your wallet.
-While nearly every cruise line prohibits your bringing beer or liquor aboard the ship to drink, many will let you bring some wine or champagne when you board the ship.
+It shouldn’t be a surprise that nearly every cruise line prohibits your bringing beer or liquor aboard the ship to drink.
+However, many will let you bring some wine or champagne when you board the ship.

 It likely won’t quench your thirst for the entire cruise, but it’s good to know that if you want to save a few bucks, then you can bring at least some alcohol aboard on your own.